NeleBiH/LiquidctlGUI/README.md

 > **Notes:**
 ---------------------------------------------------------------------
-> – Some devices (e.g., “Commander Core (broken)”) won’t support pump/RGB control; we’ll show the pump row only when it’s actually supported.
+> – Some devices (e.g., “Commander Core (broken)”) won’t support pump/RGB control; code will show the pump row only when it’s actually supported.
 > – The RPM↔% mapping in the UI is an estimate; real RPM is shown from device status on refresh.